sujak/docker-strapi/README.md

 This docker image will also update the `config/admin.js`, `config/server.js`, and `config/middlewares.js` files to accomodate setting image sources, CORS params, admin url(s), and public server url(s) from the docker command.
 See below for example configurations.

-- Add `ADMIN_URL: tobemodified` to your docker command to set a custom domain for your admin page(s).
+- Add `ADMIN_URL: tobemodified` to your docker command to set a custom sub/domain for your admin page.
 Ex. `https://api.example.com/admin`.
-Without adding the command, config will default to `http://localhost:1337/admin`
+Without adding the command, the config will default to `http://localhost:1337/admin`.

+> The `ADMIN_URL` default will throw security errors in your browser if your docker host is remote.
+You'll need to set your docker host IP at the minimum for remote projects.
+Ex. `http://192.168.1.1:1337/admin`.
+Ideally use an nginx setup or sub/domain.
+If your host is not remote, `http://localhost:1337/admin` will work as expected.

 - Add `PUBLIC_URL: tobemodified` to your docker command to set a custom domain for your api endpoint(s).
-Ex. `https://api.example.com` Without adding the command, config will default to `http://localhost:1337`
+Ex. `https://api.example.com`.
+Without adding the command, the config will default to `http://localhost:1337`

+> The `PUBLIC_URL` default will throw security errors in your browser if your docker host is remote.
+You'll need to set your docker host IP at the minimum for remote projects.
+Ex. `http://192.168.1.1:1337`.
+Ideally use an nginx setup or sub/domain.
+If your host is not remote, `http://localhost:1337` will work as expected.

 - Add `IMG_ORIGIN: "toBeModified1,toBeModified2"` to your docker command to allow new image sources for your project.
-Ex. `'self',data:,blob:,api.example.com,market-assets.strapi.io`.
-Without adding the command, config will default to `'self',data:,blob:`
+Ex. `'self',data:,blob:,market-assets.strapi.io,api.example.com`.
+Without adding the command, the config will default to `'self',data:,blob:,market-assets.strapi.io`

 - Add `CORS_ORIGIN: "toBeModified1,toBeModified2"` to your docker command to allow new CORS origin sources to your project.
 Ex. `https://myfrontendwebsite.example.com,https://api.example.com`.
-Without adding the command, config will default to `*`
+Without adding the command, the config will default to `*`.

 - The official documentation for strapi and these files is linked below.

 ---

-**Environment variables**
+## Environment variables

 When creating a new project with this image you can pass in database configurations to the [`strapi new`](https://strapi.io/documentation/developer-docs/latest/developer-resources/cli/CLI.html#strapi-new)